 Comcast offers a low-income internet plan called Xfinity.
 It is an Internet Essentials plan for all the people who can purchase the plan for just $9.95 per month.
 This Internet Essentials plan is designed to help all the students, senior citizens and also low-income families.
-The program also offers 15 Mbps free internet and they also get additional perks such as free in-home Wi-Fi and no credit check for them.
+The program also offers 15 Mbps free internet and they also get additional perks such as how to get wifi at home for free and no credit check for them.
 Just like AT&T, Comcast’s low-income internet plan also provides low-cost computers for just $149 and they get Microsoft Office, Norton Security Suite and a 90-day warranty for the laptops/desktops.

 To be approved for this low-income internet plan, the family should have at least one child who is enrolled in the National School Lunch Program and also a few other requirements.

 Learn Also: Comcast’s $9.99 Internet for Low-Income Families

 Just like other offers, there is Verizon that offers lifeline programs so that every home gets to enjoy the benefits of internet connectivity and also it is especially for all the low-income families.
 For the American residents, who are in the low monthly income and can get a lifeline discount from the country’s biggest internet provider, Verizon.
 It is now offering lifeline plans for home broadband and phone services.